Network Manager⚓️

 Description

-event is invoked once the server has been fully initialized and is ready to accept connections.
+The OnServerInitialized event is invoked once the server has been fully initialized and is ready to accept connections.
 This event allows developers to execute custom logic or set up necessary resources immediately after the server is initialized, such as configuring game settings, starting background tasks.

 Example